Home

 Behavioral Changes

-• Becomes aggressive (especially a previously friendly dog)
+• Becomes grouchy and aggressive (especially a previously friendly dog)

 • Growls, hisses, bites when being touched